boostorg/hana/doc/tutorial.md

 implementation depends on the model of the concept associated to the function.

-@anchor tutorial-glossary-unspecified_type
+@anchor tutorial-glossary-implementation_defined
-#### `unspecified-type`
+#### `implementation-defined`
-This is used to express the fact that the return-type of a function is unspecified, and hence you should not rely on it being anything special beyond what is documented.
-Normally, the concepts satisfied by the returned object will be specified, because otherwise that function wouldn't be very useful.
+This expresses the fact that the exact implementation of an entity (usually a type) should not be relied upon by users.
+In particular, this means that one can not assume anything beyond what is written explicitly in the documentation.
+Usually, the concepts satisfied by an implementation-defined entity will be documented, because one could otherwise do nothing with it.
+Concretely, assuming too much about an implementation-defined entity will probably not kill you, but it will very probably break your code when you update to a newer version of Hana.